MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 4. Device name (Xbox One, Xbox 360, etc) and image
 5. Xbox Live Rich Presence (if game/app supports it)

-*Note: Android and iOS has been removed for now because the rich presence "mixes" with the actual rich presence, please avoid playing on multiple devices while i try to make a device selector or something like that*

 ## Example
 ![logo](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/raw/main/Example2.png)